rdebusscher/performance-whitepaper/code/README.md

 Some remarks

-- The JDBC query doesn't retrieve the purchase details (items) as that would complicate the single query too much.
-So there should be another query executed to retrieve them (it can be a single query if we use a large _in ()_ query condition)
+- The JDBC query doesn't retrieve the purchase details (items) in the same query as that would complicate the single query too much.
+So an additional query is executed to retrieve the purchase details and book information using an _in clause_ alike structure.
 - Since _purchase_ data is Lazy loaded in the MicroStream case, the first query loads the data for the 3 years in question.

 The example also performs the queries for a second time, using the same countries and years.
 This is to have the query performance when your application is running (no more overhead of startup, only query time is taken).